luigiselmi/C-/c/sp/random_walk.md

 of N particles on a square lattice by performing some simulations using the C code.
 We define the variables that will be used in the simulations.

-- $ρ$ is the probability of occupation of a lattice's node
+- ρ is the probability of occupation of a lattice's node
 - L is the number of nodes per lattice row (or column)
 - V = L^2 is the total number of nodes of the lattice
 - N = ρV is the total number of particles.